 Proud and content owner of a Zoe since November 2013.
 IT-professional.
 Started digging into the CANbus in early 2015.
 Main motivation was smarter charging, for which I need to know the SOC of the car, to avoid feeding back lots of PV energy to the grid, which will be very uneconomical.

-I have build my own energy monitoring and control, i.e. the car charger is only activated during reduced tariff, but I can overrule that with my phone or on the energy display in the hallway (an old S2 phone).
-Also, most of the lights can be controlled through an arduino-controlled 433 MHz transmitter.
+I have build my own energy monitoring and control, i.e. the car charger is only activated during reduced tariff, but I can overrule that with my phone or on the energy display in the hallway (an old phone).
+Also, most of the lights can be controlled through WiFi using Tasmota firmware and a controller based on NodeRED.
 Of course everything such as the PV inverter and the car charger and the rest of the house is monitored.

 Next to the other team members, I want to issue a big thank you Collin Kidder, who made the CANbus software (GVRET, due_can library and SavvyCan) without which I would still be in the dark.